 Finding carp isn't difficult, although carp can be very shy or hesitant feeders.
 If a carp detects even a slight amount of movement through your fishing line, you may lose your opportunity to catch one.
-Many carp anglers set fishing rods in special rod holders on the shoreline, called rod pods, so that the fishing lines are kept still while waiting for a bite.
+One of the most helpful carp fishing tips for shore anglers is to place their fishing rods in special rod holders on the shoreline, called rod pods, so that the fishing lines are kept still while waiting for a bite.

 Wondering how to catch carp in a lake?
 First, make sure you have the right tackle.
 You can try using a medium to medium heavy spinning rod with 10-pound braided fishing line, about two feet of 20-pound fluorocarbon leader line, and a 3-way rig connected to a medium-sized circle hook.
 On the free leg of the rig, use separate piece of leader material to attach a sinker.
 The 3-way rig will help keep your bait on the bottom where carp most often feed.

 Once you have your tackle and bait, you just need to find the right spots to catch carp.
 Carp aren't any different from other fish in that they prefer lake areas where there is some type of structure that offers food and protection.
-Look for sections of the lake that include overhanging tree branches, weed edges, or logs.
+Another example of helpful carp fishing tips is to look for sections of the lake that include overhanging tree branches, weed edges, or logs.
 Then, cast out your line and wait for a bite.

 Since river carp expend more energy, they need to feed more frequently and tend to be found in those areas of a river where there are consistent sources of food.
 Look for river inlets and outlets, or places where the river connects with another body of water.
 The currents in these types of areas will regularly deposit food sources, and carp will often be found nearby.
-Learn more about different structures in Streams & Rivers.
+Learn more about Streams & Rivers different structures.